 Talking about the best video format for iTunes, I tend to convert videos to MP4 files.
 This is because MP4 is not only an iTunes compatible video format but also a typically lightweight format.
-Furthermore, it can better retain its HD quality during the compression processes.
-Besides, MP4 enjoys great compatibility that can play on many other programs in addition to iTunes.
+What is more, as a popular container format, it can retain its HD quality during the compression process.
+Besides, MP4 enjoys great compatibility which enables it to be played on many other programs in addition to iTunes.

 Therefore, the MP4 format should be a top choice to convert videos.
 After conversion, you can open and play MP4 files in iTunes.
-If you want to play movies and other videos in iTunes on PC but don't know how, then keep reading to learn how to add personal movies to iTunes and play them.
+If you want to play movies and other videos in iTunes on PC but don't know how to do it, keep reading to learn how to add personal movies to iTunes and play them.

 STEP 1.
 Launch the iTunes app on your computer.

 If you want to play something from your video library, choose Movies or TV Shows from the pop-up menu at the top left, and click the Library section.

 To play a music video, you should choose Music from the pop-up menu at the top left, click Library, and then select Music Videos in the sidebar on the left.

 STEP 2.
 Double click the video that you play, or just select it and click the play icon.
 The video will play in a separate window within seconds, and you can resize and move the window.